cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

 This is essentially how the kernel space and user space are mapped and seperated, how the MMU / CPU can detect and block processes attempting to access memory outside their own VAS and how the MMU grants controlled access to shared resources.
 It is therefore, closely tied to the security and safety of the kernel.
 If it wasnt there, malware and malicious actors could access and write other processes memory or even the kernel space.
 Even just a bug in a software could corrupt the memory of another process.

 While it has many upsides, it also has downsides.
 One of the downsides is that translating between the two addresses is quite resource and time intensive.
-To circumvent this overhead, the system reduces the amount of translations that have to be done.
+To partially circumvent this overhead, the system reduces the amount of translations that have to be done.
 This is done by caching recently translated pages in something called a translation lookaside buffer (TLB).
 A translation lookaside buffer (TLB) is a memory cache, storing recently translated pages in a table and has a fixed amount of slots for page table entries.
 Modern systems commonly have multiple TLB's; One faster and smaller and one slower, but bigger.
 When translating a address, the MMU checks the TLB first and falls back to page tables if there are no related TLB entries.

+### Linking and Loading
+<--ToDo-LowPrio-->

 ### Memory Allocation Strategies
-<--ToDo-->
+This is the rule set, defining how memory is assigned to processes.
+Its goal is, to do so efficiently and avoid fragmentation.
+There are multiple strategies:
+ - First Fit: Allocates the first available partition large enough to hold the process.
+ - Best Fit: Allocates the smallest available partition that fits the process, reducing wasted space.
+ - Worst Fit: Allocates the largest available partition, leaving the largest remaining space.
+ - Next Fit: Similar to First Fit but starts searching for free memory from the point of the last allocation.

+### Memory Allocation Strategies
+Memory allocation strategies define how memory is assigned to processes efficiently while minimizing fragmentation.
+Common strategies include:
+- First Fit: Allocates the first available block large enough to hold the process.
+- Best Fit: Allocates the smallest available block that fits the process, reducing wasted space.
+- Worst Fit: Allocates the largest available block, leaving the largest remaining space.
+- Next Fit: Similar to First Fit but starts searching from the point of the last allocation.

+In paged memory management systems, these strategies are mostly irrelevant for the virtual address space (VAS) because each virtual page can map to any free physical page frame, eliminating external fragmentation.
+However, physical memory allocation for page frames still uses these strategies within the kernel.
+When processes terminate, their pages are freed, and allocation strategies may be applied to assign physical pages to new processes efficiently.
+Thus, while the process sees a contiguous VAS, these strategies are relevant behind the scenes for managing physical memory.

 ### Swapping
-<--ToDo-->
+Swapping is the process of moving a process between main memory (RAM) and secondary storage (HDD/SSD) to allow systems with limited RAM to run more programs concurrently.
+When RAM is fully utilized and a new process needs memory, the medium-term scheduler may select an inactive process to be swapped out to disk.
+While swapped out, the process cannot execute.
+If it is needed again, it must first be swapped back into RAM.

+The medium-term scheduler is responsible for tracking swapped processes and deciding which to swap in or out based on system needs.
+Its important to remember that swapping is only utilized when RAM is running low.

 ## Device Management
 The process of operating, maintaining and abstracting physical devices so user programs can access them in a uniform way is called device management.
 There are usually many devices connected to a system.